cloudfoundry/cf-acceptance-tests/README.md

 * `include_volume_services`: Flag to include the tests for volume services.
 The following requirements must be met to run this suite: Diego must be deployed.
 Docker support must be enabled. tcp-routing must be deployed.
 * `volume_service_name`: The name of the volume service provided by the volume service broker.
 * `volume_service_plan_name`: The name of the plan of the service provided by the volume service broker.
-* `volume_service_bind_config`: The JSON configuration that is used when volume service is bound to the test application.

 #### Buildpack Names
 Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
 The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names: